THE VFA PIONEER HISTORIES PROJECT

 MJC: And that we didn’t like each other.
 So many things were put to bed out of these experiences in the women’s movement.

-JA: Anti-woman cliches and socially passed along beliefs that on the surface look silly, but were actually vicious and damaging and caused us to work very, very hard on self-respect and mutual respect.
-Because that was the thought of what women were.
+JA: Anti-woman cliches and socially passed-along beliefs that on the surface, now, may look just silly, but were vicious and damaging and made us work very, very hard on self-respect and mutual respect.
+Because that was what women were thought to be.
 Yes, absolutely.
 You bet.
 I remember that very clearly.

 MJC: Can you talk about the impact directly, what you think the impact was on the medical profession?